 6th grade – Jr. High

 By this age, my daughter was a highly proficient reader and could tackle even the most advanced books on her own.
 However, when it came to reading Plutarch’s biographies, I opted to read them with her.
-In 7th grade she began reading full-length plays by Shakespeare, but I let her cheat a bit by having a version in modern English on hand as well.
+In 7th grade, she began reading full-length plays by Shakespeare, but I let her cheat a bit by having a version in modern English on hand as well.

 In these grades, math becomes more complicated, and I had a choice.
 Do I re-learn algebra or hand the subject off to someone else who teaches it all day long?
 I’m only kinda, sorta ashamed that I opted for the latter!
-In our city there is a large homeschool co-op that offers classes ranging from ballet to graphic design to Latin, American Sign Language, and yes, algebra!
+In our city there is a large homeschool co-op that offers classes ranging from ballet to graphic design to Latin, and yes, algebra!

 I decided to give her a little push into a world in which there were firm deadlines for assignments and tests were graded by someone other than Mom.
 Very, very often, homeschooled kids begin taking community college classes when they’re about 15 or 16.
-Since I knew this is the path we’ll be taking, I wanted her to have a taste of a demanding school schedule, and that’s exactly what she got!
+Since I knew this is the path we’d be taking, I wanted her to have a taste of a demanding school schedule, and that’s exactly what she got!

-At this point, selfishly, my life became much, much easier.
+After my kids reached about the 6th and 8th grades, my life became much, much easier.
 I wasn’t reading any subjects with my daughter and only read aloud to my son in a couple of subject areas, partly because he still loves sitting close to his mom and listening to her read aloud and partly because some of his books were still pretty advanced.
 This opened my days up to writing articles for the blog and taking on other projects of my own.